Australia election threatens shape of $34 billion broadband plan

 Coalition communications spokesman Malcolm Turnbull has said a coalition government would take another look at advice from spy agency ASIO that led to the ban on the private Chinese company.

-“Huawei has a fiber-to-the-node solution and I imagine they are in there giving Turnbull as much guidance as possible,” Gregory said.
+“Huawei has a fibre-to-the-node solution and I imagine they are in there giving Turnbull as much guidance as possible,” Gregory said.

 Huawei declined requests for comment.